ArinaKosiakov/akai_website/README.md

 # akai_website
-The second version of a personal website.
+The second version of me personal website.